 - Shipping time

 Our Warby Parker Ratings

 Frame Materials: 10/10

 - Overall, I was very satisfied with my Warby Parker experience from start to finish and would recommend them to anyone who needs prescription glasses

-- One year later, I'm still wearing my Caldwell frames daily, during work, exercise, and just hanging out
+- Nearly two years later, I'm still wearing my Caldwell frames daily, during work, exercise, and just hanging out

 - Their Virtual Try-On tool gives you a realistic idea of what frames will look like on your face

 - The Home Try-On program is excellent and lets you try five frames for free